 Experiencing discrimination at work can affect someone in all aspects of their life.
 Regardless of the severity or the workplace implications, the person will typically feel their value diminished.

 Many aspects of their work life and personal life may feel more difficult and more time-consuming, perhaps without them realizing why.
-Whether they know they have experienced bias or not, they are running a race with hurdles that others don’t need to jump over.
+Whether they know they have experienced bias or not, they are running a race with hurdles others don’t need to overcome.
 This leads to increased stress and feelings of alienation and rejection.

 What Is Bias and How Does It Affect the Workplace?

-There are different types of unconscious bias that affect people and the working environment differently.
+Different types of unconscious bias affect people and the working environment differently.
 Many prejudices are based on a person’s appearance, but others form stereotypes around a person’s background, financial means, personal beliefs, or behaviors.

 The bottom line is that unconscious bias is inside every human brain.
 However, it affects everyone differently, some positively and some negatively.
 All people let their own biases influence their decisions to different degrees or not at all.
-Take a look at the following workplace examples to increase awareness of how workplace unconscious bias shapes a company.
+Look at the following workplace examples to increase awareness of how workplace unconscious bias shapes a company.

 Racial bias is the preferential treatment of a certain race over others.
 Typically, people favor their own race versus someone of a different race.
-In a work setting, white individuals are more likely to receive interviews and callbacks for jobs than non-white individuals.
+White individuals are more likely to receive interviews and callbacks for jobs in a work setting than non-white individuals.

 Gender bias is favoring one gender over another.
 In the workplace, this traditionally refers to the preferential treatment of men over women.
 Many industries have the ideology of gender roles that place women in different positions than men.

 This refers to the assumption of someone’s age and the negative treatment of them based on that.
-An older employee will typically experience this negative bias more than a young employee.
+Older employees typically experience this negative bias more than young employees.
 For example, it may be assumed that the older someone is, the less they understand how to use a computer.
 The EEOC recognizes age bias as a big problem, and they have laws on the books to limit its spread.

 Affinity bias refers to the theory that people choose to be around people who are similar to themselves.
 From a business perspective, this means hiring people of the same race or gender, from the same city, or who have similar hobbies.

 Conformity occurs when someone is peer pressured and defers from their true options to fit in with a group.
-This can negatively influence their work; for example, a member of a hiring team could choose a candidate simply because others on the team did so.
+This can negatively influence their work; for example, a hiring team member could choose a candidate simply because others on the team did so.

 Also known as beauty bias, this refers to people making assumptions about someone based on their physical appearance.
 People who are taller and of average weight are often more likely to be promoted.

 Prejudices against appearances vary greatly across industries, cultures, and individuals.
-The main takeaway is that a person is being judged based on their appearance rather than their job performance, intelligence, personality, or any else.
+The main takeaway is that a person is judged based on appearance rather than job performance, intelligence, personality, or anything else.